georf1/Page-Analyzer/README.md

 | [flake8](https://flake8.pycqa.org)                    | "^6.0.0"        | "Tool for style guide enforcement"                                  |

 ### Commands:
-To install use:
+Install:
 > make install

-To build use:
+> add a .env file like example.env
-> make build
+> remove example.env

-To start use:
+To start with gunicorn use:
 > make start

 To start in dev mode use: